alecive/peripersonal-space-margin-of-safety-data/README.md

 Each of these subfolders is provided with a `README.md` file that explains the content of the folder and how to run the scripts.
 If the user is not provided with a software able to read and process `.md` files, it is always possible to view them online (e.g. [here](https://github.com/alecive/peripersonal-space-margin-of-safety-data/blob/master/README.md)), or to rename them as `.txt` files and open them with more standard applications.

+Please note that the subfolder named `0-utils` contains only utility functions used by the other subfolders, e.g. the `export_fig` package to save `.eps` figures (source code also avalaible at [this link](http://www.mathworks.com/matlabcentral/fileexchange/23629-export-fig)).
+It is not in the scope of this repository to explain the functioning of the files contained in that subfolder.

 ## Video

 For a video on the peripersonal space, click on the image below (you will be redirected to a youtube video):